SunAndFlowers/FringeBN/README.md

 ```

 ## Confusion matrix
 This module will guide you to obtain a confusion matrix based on Bayesian networks to understand indicators such as network accuracy.
 First you need to download the file:Cmatrix.zip.
-See the Download page.
+See the Download folder.
 ### 1. Compile code

 ```